 Overheating diagnosis.
 If your vehicle is overheating and you are not sure why, we perform a systematic diagnosis to find the root cause — whether it is the radiator, thermostat, water pump, head gasket, or something else.
 We do not throw parts at the problem.
 We find the actual cause and fix it right the first time.

 We are located at 21 S. White Horse Pike in Audubon, NJ, serving drivers across Camden County including Haddonfield, Cherry Hill, Collingswood, Oaklyn, Mt.
-Ephraim, Westmont, Barrington, Magnolia, Bellmawr, and all surrounding communities.
-If your temperature gauge is climbing, you see a coolant puddle, or you just want a cooling system checkup before summer, call us at (856) 546-8880 or stop by the shop.
+Ephraim, Westmont, Barrington, Magnolia, Bellmawr, Gloucester City, and all surrounding communities.
+If your temperature gauge is climbing, you see a coolant puddle, smell sweet coolant, or just want a cooling system checkup before summer, call us at (856) 546-8880 or stop by the shop.

 How much does it cost to fix a radiator leak?

-Radiator leak repair typically costs $150 to $500 depending on the location, severity, and accessibility of the leak.
-Small pinhole leaks in accessible areas are on the lower end.
-Larger cracks or leaks in the plastic end tanks are more expensive and sometimes not repairable — in those cases, full radiator replacement at $300 to $900 is the recommended fix.
+Radiator leak repair cost depends on the location, severity, and accessibility of the leak.
+Small pinhole leaks in accessible areas are more affordable.
+Larger cracks or leaks in the plastic end tanks cost more and are sometimes not repairable — in those cases, full radiator replacement is the recommended fix.
 At AutoBlast, we pressure-test the system first to locate the exact leak and then give you an honest recommendation on whether repair or replacement makes more sense for your situation.
+Call us at (856) 546-8880 for a free estimate.

 How do I know if my radiator is bad?